edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-08-25-diversity-equity-and-inclusion-training.md

 Diversity, equity, and inclusion training programs help employees become aware of how they can be allies of traditionally marginalized or historically underrepresented groups, in and out of the workplace.

-{% picture blog blog/2021-08-25-diversity-equity-and-inclusion-training02.jpg --alt Allyship is the practice of building collective responsibility for all employees %}
+{% picture  "blog/2021/2021-08-25-diversity-equity-and-inclusion-training02.jpg", "Allyship is the practice of building collective responsibility for all employees" %}

 Allyship is the practice of building collective responsibility for all employees and how they are treated.
 It leads naturally into the final part of DEI training.